mackonsti/nuc10i7fnh/Actively Used/README.md

 To confirm that the injected value works persistently across reboots, one can either run in Terminal [iMessageDebug](https://mac.softpedia.com/get/System-Utilities/iMessageDebug.shtml) or the command:<br/>
 `nvram -x 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14:ROM` and verify the output.

-## Current OpenCore Version Installed
+## OpenCore Version Installed

-These files have been running without issues on the official OpenCore **v0.6.7** release on [Git Hub](https://github.com/acidanthera/OpenCorePkg/releases).
+These files have been running without issues on the official OpenCore **v0.6.7** release on [GitHub](https://github.com/acidanthera/OpenCorePkg/releases).

 The original configuration, especially setting the "Quirks" to the correct values for this _specific_ NUC chipset and platform, was done by following the [Dortania Guide to OpenCore](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html) and has remained pretty much the same with the last OpenCore iterations.